 The French expatriate artist, by the name; Jacques Majorelle, is the designer of this botanical garden.
 He designed this meticulously botanical garden in the year 1924.
-Also, you need to note that Jacques was the son of the most famous Art Nouveau furniture designer by the name Louis Majorelle.
+Also, you need to note that Jacques was the son of the most famous Art Nouveau furniture designer.
+By the name Louis Majorelle.
 Jacques attended art school in the year 1901 in Nancy in an institution identified as Ecole des Beaux-Arts.

-The Majorelle Garden is now even more attractive than before.
+The Majorelle Gardens Marrakech is now even more attractive than before.
 After its latest renovation, it now features unique gift items, a wealth of books, and the most fashionable Jalabas.
 Also, this botanical garden now features new grass, cactus, trees, and plants.
 Thus, this botanical garden remains to be a treasure trove of Morocco.

 Majorelle, together with its buildings, features a unique color of cobalt blue.
 The same shade featured in the botanical Majorelle Gardens Marrakech.
 The size of this garden measures twelve acres.
 Also, the garden radiates with concrete paths, rows featuring bright orange nasturtiums, multi-colored bougainvillea, bold pergolas, and pink geraniums.
 Other than this, the garden features a variety of species of birds like house bunting, turtle doves, and bulbuls.

 What time is better to visit Majorelle Gardens Marrakech?

 For a better experience try to avoid rush hours, visit Majorelle gardens early in the morning or afternoon.

 How I can save time visiting Majorelle and Yves Saint Laurent Museum?